-Wednesday this week marked 3 months since I went full-time at Shape design studio after finishing with a 2 years at The University of Salford.
+Wednesday this week marked 3 months since I went full-time at Shape design studio after finishing 2 years at The University of Salford.

 Earlier last week I attended my graduation held at the Lowry, outside the university building at Media city.
 Finishing with a 1st class honours made all of the hard work seem worth it.

-At first I didn't get the innuendo being used and frankly I am a little embarrassed by that fact!
+At first I didn't get the innuendo being used and frankly I am a little embarrassed if I'm honest!

 I think I may have been a little blinded with sheer excitement at the prospect of getting the chance to get some valuable work experience in a Studio which had a portfolio of clients some would dream of working with!